Raajokiaa-Ritu/Algorithm_List/README.md

 2.Merge sort using divide & conquer

-3.Quick sort using divide & conquer
+3.maximum subarray using using divide & conquer

-4.maximum subarray using using divide & conquer
+4.Quick sort using divide & conquer

 5.Heapsort,Construct Max/Min Heap using Heapify method